 Course Descriptions

-SOCWRK 503 Foundation of Social Work Practice I
+SOCWRK 503 Foundation of Social Work Practice I: Individuals

 This is the first practice course within the foundation year of the MSW program.
-Practice I introduces students to knowledge and skills for generalist practice with individuals.
+Practice I introduces students to values, knowledge, skills and competencies for generalist practice with individuals.
 Students practice key skills that include engagement, interviewing, assessment, contracting, intervention, recording, and the use of consultation and supervision in the context of social work values and ethics and affirming working relationships.

-SOCWRK 504 Foundation of Social Work Practice II
+SOCWRK 504 Foundation of Social Work Practice II: Families and Groups

-This is the second generalist practice course within the three course practice sequence in the foundation year.
-This course builds on the foundational skills gained through successful completion of Practice I. Practice II introduces the student to theories and skills required for social work practice with diverse families and groups including assessing, building upon strengths and resources within all client systems, social work values and ethics, and delivering empirically based interventions to small groups and families.
+This is the second generalist practice course within the three-course practice sequence in the foundation year.
+This course builds on the foundational skills gained through successful completion of Practice I. Practice II introduces competencies required for social work practice with diverse families and small groups.

 SOCWRK 505 Foundation of Social Welfare Policy